Crankshaft timing marks

 2. Install the crankshaft sprocket.

-3. Temporarily install the crankshaft pulley bolt and turn the crankshaft counterclockwise to align the mark on the crankshaft sprocket with the mark on the crankcase.
+3. Temporarily tighten the crankshaft pulley bolt and turn the shaft counterclockwise to align the mark on the crankshaft sprocket with the mark on the engine crankcase.

 4. Install the timing belt.

 6. Remove the rod from the tensioner hole.
-Rotate the crankshaft two full turns (720°).
-Check if the sprocket timing marks are still aligned (see fig. Crankshaft timing marks, fig. Camshaft timing marks - front row of cylinders, fig. Camshaft timing marks - rear row of cylinders).
+Rotate the crankshaft two full revolutions (720°).
+Check that the timing marks on the sprockets are still aligned (see the figure Crankshaft Timing Marks, the figure Camshaft Timing Marks - Front Bank of Cylinder, the figure Camshaft Timing Marks - Rear Bank of Cylinder).

 7. Tighten the tensioner pulley bolt.